JihongJu/ulauncher-1dictionary/README.md

 <img src="images/icon.png" alt="drawing" width="16"/> 1Dictionary helps you access all your favourite dictionaries easily via Ulauncher.

-Key features:
+## Key features

-- Fuzzy search: No worries for typo anymore
+- **Fuzzy search** No worries for typo anymore!
-- Multi language support: Many languages can be searched altogether.
-For example, English words can be searched together with Dutch words.
+- **Multi language support** Many languages can be searched altogether.
+For example, English words can be searched together with Dutch words, as well as French, Spanish, Italian, German, Norwegian, and any other language.
-- Configurable: English and Nederlands are the default active languages.
-Check [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) for more information about how to activate other languages, including: Deutsch, English, Espanol, Francais, Italiano, Nederlands, Norsk, Swiss.
+- **Configurable** English and Nederlands are the default active languages.
+Check [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) for more information about how to activate other languages.
-- Extensible: It is possible to add more language support.
+- **Extensible** If you are learning languages other than the default supported languages (Deutsch, English, Espanol, Francais, Italiano, Nederlands, Norsk).
+It is possible to add more language support.
 Check the [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) section to add custom lanaguage(s) and the corresponding online dictionar~~y~~ies.

 ## Usage